manserei/moviedb/README.md

 4.  macOS only: install Homebrew dependencies via `brew bundle`.
 5. Execute the `bin/setup` script.

+**Bonus step:** if you want the automatic poster fetching to work, you'll need to get a free API key for [omdbapi.com](http://www.omdbapi.com/) and provide it to the application by way of the `OMDB_API_KEY` environment variable.

 If you plan on sharing the changes you're going to make to this application, please consider forking this repository into your own GitHub account.

 ### Recommended reading